 Open the detailed description >>What are BIRP Notes?

-BIRP is an acronym that breaks each session into four key components:
+BIRP is an acronym that breaks each session into four key components used for writing clinical progress notes:

-- Behaviour.
+- Behavior.
 What you observed (actions, speech, emotions).

 - Intervention.
 What you did (techniques, homework, guidance).